Washington Township, Warren County, Ohio

 Washington Township is one of the eleven townships of Warren County, Ohio, United States.
 Located in the east-central part of the county, it is the only one of the eleven that does not contain a municipality.
-The population in 2000 was 1,855, up from 1,354 in 1990, the second smallest population of the eleven.
+The population was 2,752 at the 2020 census.

 Geography

 Located in the eastern part of the county, it borders the following townships: